 A disharmony of the lung meridian can be the cause of any seasonal allergy symptoms.
 The lungs are responsible for filtering what goes in and out of the body, as they open up to the skin, nose and mouth.
 Itchiness, runny nose, coughing and more can be a result of the lungs trying to expel whatever they do not want.
 Treating yourself to an acupuncture appointment can alleviate your symptoms, support stronger lung function, help you to breathe easy and feel great!

 In Chinese Medicine the lungs are the organs which hold grief and sorrow.
 You might be experiencing feelings of sadness or anxiety right now.
-There could be events you've missed, money you've lost, opportunities that have been squashed because of the Coronavirus.
+There could be events you've missed, money you've lost, opportunities that have been missed.

 Take a look at your emotional health.
 The physical body can be a reflection of your emotional state.
 The body often likes to speak to us through symptoms, to make us aware of something deeper that is going on inside.

 Remember to take a deep breath.
 To be thankful for all that is good.
 To treat yourself to a massage.
 To cuddle up with a warm tea and nice book.
 To let go and accept.
 This alone can potentially help you start to feel better.

 Buy and eat (yes!
 With a spoon!) local, raw honey .
 Bees make pollen from the local flowers which people are having an allergic response to, so taking a spoonful of it will expose and hopefully strengthen your body’s reaction to the allergen.
 Not to mention it is very tasty!

 Ditch dairy and processed foods.
 Dairy has a dampening effect on the body, which could be a cause of unwanted phlegm.